 If you’re ready to explore Kansas-based wineries, breweries and distilleries, we’ve got a handful in and around the Wichita area and a local community supporting the development of even more.
 Here’s your guide for a wine, beer and spirits tour full of flavor, history and unique experiences.

-In a matter of only a couple of years, the city has grown from two breweries to seven.
+In a matter of only a couple of years, the city has grown from two breweries to nine.
 All of the breweries in the city participate in Wichita’s Wicked Brew Tour, which has been wildly popular with locals as well as visitors to Wichita.
 And every May, the Midwest Beerfest is held in Wichita, providing attendees a chance to sample from more than 400 craft beers, ales, lagers and more from around the United States.

 When River City Brewing Co. opened its doors in 1993 in one of Old Town’s historic buildings, it was the first brewpub in Wichita and only the third brewery to open in Kansas in well over half a century.
 For more than 20 years now, the establishment has been serving hand-crafted ales and a food menu reflecting Kansas' beef heritage.
 River City continually offers six different styles of microbrews and has 16 beers on tap, including an ever-changing seasonal beer that celebrates the diversity of beer from all around the world.